athena-server/gform-data-fetch/README.md

 ## Requirements

-1. You will need to start with a dummy gform whose url(with edit permissions) is needed.
-After running this script, the gform will be edited accordingly.
-Hence, ensure that you use a gform from your google account.
+1. Enable the Google Apps Script API for your google account: [Click here to go to settings](https://script.google.com/home/usersettings)
-2. Enable the Google Apps Script API for your google account: [Click here to go to settings](https://script.google.com/home/usersettings)
+1. Use the same google account to create a dummy gform in you google drive.
+Click the `publish` button to publish the gform.
+We will be editing this google form from the Apps Script.

 ## Google Form